 After a productive morning and afternoon, you’ve earned an adult beverage—which you can find at locations all throughout North Lake Tahoe.

 If you’re in Incline Village, consider stopping by Alibi Ale Works.
 This local craft brewery is responsible for the production of Alibi’s suite of ales, which are beloved for their bold, full flavor.
 Should your thirst be matched only by your hunger, take heart, T’s Mesquite, a hugely popular Mexican grill, is just steps away, and the guys at Alibi will be happy to accommodate you and your delicious burrito.

 If your historical itch wasn’t quite scratched by visiting the museum in Tahoe City, we recommend making a jaunt to Crystal Bay, where you can grab any cocktail you can imagine at the Crystal Bay Casino, much like the famed Rat Pack used to do.
-Another great option for late afternoon cocktails is the Tahoe Biltmore, where you can find no shortage of cocktails as you try your luck on the casino floor.

 Catch a Magical Sunset